aimee-mcneil-melville/ToDo-Full-Stack/README.md

 To make completing these steps a little easier, we'll be using the [authenticare](https://npmjs.com/package/authenticare) npm package.
 Authenticare does a lot of the work for us, so we'll just need to integrate the functions it exports into our app.

 _Note: The `authenticare` library was built as a learning tool, __not__ for production.
-It's designed to help facilitate your understanding of adding authentication and authorisation to an application, but it's not a library you'll use in the real world._
+It's designed to help facilitate your understanding of adding authentication to an application, but it's not a library you'll use in the real world._

 ## 0. Have a look around first